Flora of China (series)

 Flora of China Illustrations series, a companion set of volumes, illustrated ca. 65% of species documented in Flora of China.
 Many of the illustration volumes are largest collections of line drawings of related families/genera ever published in the world.

 In addition, botanical names, literature, geographical distribution inside and outside China, and endemism status are available in the online Flora of China Checklist.
 This checklist and Missouri Botanical Garden's Tropicos database together provide interfaces for querying the nomenclatural and distributional data and illustrations.

 The data from the published volumes are presented online as separate treatments of families, genera, and species.
 These treatments are searchable in eFloras on names and various other information.
 Interactive identification keys are available for large genera.

 Close international collaboration on the research, writing, review, and editing characterizes the production of the Flora.
 Chinese authors work together with their non-Chinese colleagues from 29 countries (Argentina, Armenia, Australia, Austria, Belgium, Brazil, Canada, Czech Republic, Denmark, Finland, France, Germany, Greece, Ireland, Japan, Korea, Mexico, Netherlands, New Zealand, Philippines, Russia, Spain, South Africa, Sweden, Switzerland, Thailand, UK, Ukraine, and USA).
 The resulting draft is then reviewed by Chinese botanists, the Flora of China Editorial Committee, family specialists from around the world, and advisors on the floras of regions neighboring China to produce the best possible treatments.

 The project has seven non-Chinese editorial centers at Harvard University Herbaria, the California Academy of Sciences, the Smithsonian Institution, the Royal Botanic Garden Edinburgh, the Royal Botanic Gardens, Kew, the Muséum National d'Histoire Naturelle (Paris), and the Missouri Botanical Garden, the organizational and coordination center of the project.
 The four Chinese centers are the CAS Institute of Botany (Beijing), the Kunming Institute of Botany, the Jiangsu Institute of Botany (Nanjing), and the South China Botanical Garden (Guangzhou).
 Some 478 scientists from throughout the world have cooperated in the preparation of individual treatments in the Flora.

 Kai Larsen (1926–2012) was one of the advisors for the series.

+Work on Flora of China was declared complete in 2013.
+Its successor is the Catalog of Life China (中国生物物种名录 (Chinese biological species catalog)), which also subsumes Fauna Sinica and Flora Sporophytae Sinicae.